 Entry to the museum is free and with some much to see and do, as well as a popular café, it’s a firm favourite with adults and children alike and ideal for a memorable day out.

 Salford Museum & Art Gallery is managed by Salford Community Leisure.
-We operate 40 sport, library and cultural venues across the city, including the museum’s sister site Ordsall Hall, the Helly Hansen Watersports Centre, Salford Libraries and Leisure Centres.
+We operate 40 sport, 16 libraries and 2 museums across the city, including the museum’s sister site Ordsall Hall, the Salford Watersports Centre, Salford Libraries and Leisure Centres.

 Sign up to our mailing list and be the first to find out about our latest news, offers and forthcoming events.
 Stay in the know, on the go.